buildpacks/rfcs/text/0000-stack-buildpacks.md

 [unresolved-questions]: #unresolved-questions

 - what about the bill of materials?
+    - extend phase artifacts go in the BOM
+    - build phase go in report.toml
 - how do we prevent problems on rebase if the mixins provided by the stack change?
 - how does detect know the run-image mixins?